Owl-3/Attendance-System-with-Face-Recognition/README.md

 To install the necessary packages, you can use pip:

 Run the code
+pip install CMake
+pip install dlib
 pip install opencv-python
 pip install numpy
 pip install face_recognition
 pip install pandas

-Usage
+To run the above dependencies, execute this code in the terminals "pip3 install -r requirements.txt" Usage
 To use the system, follow these steps: